 A leafy green and a member of the Brassica family of cruciferous vegetables, which includes a variety of plants (like Brussels sprouts and broccoli), research shows “rocket” has protective properties.

 The arugula plant is known to be an excellent source of anticancer phytochemicals that fight free radical damage and slow the aging process.
-Many of arugula’s benefits are due to its generous portions of vital nutrients — such as vitamin K, vitamin A and folate.
+Many of arugula’s benefits are due to its generous portions of vital nutrients — such as vitamin K and folate.

 In addition, it’s a good source of eye-healthy beta-carotene in the form of carotenoids called lutein and zeaxanthin.